zbynekdrlik/abl-touchosc/docs/notify-usage-analysis.md

 ### 4. **State Synchronization**
 - Ensures all related controls update together when track mappings change
 - Prevents inconsistent states across the UI

+## Dead Code Removed

+### `configuration_updated` Handler (Removed in v2.8.2)
+- **Why it was dead code:**
+  - TouchOSC text objects are read-only at runtime
+  - Configuration can only be changed in designer mode
+  - Any configuration change requires document reload
+  - No script ever sent this notification
+- **Impact:** Simplified notify protocol, cleaner code

 ## Alternatives to Notify